EdwardOst/demo-template/helloworld/README.md

 - [ ] websphere
 - [ ] jboss

-Which target is used is congtrolled via maven profiles which controlled by flag files in the profiles directory.
+Which target is used is controlled via maven profiles which controlled by flag files in the profiles directory.
 Only one of the corresponding profiles should be enabled.
 All others should be disabled.
 To enable a flag file, just end it with .profile.
 To disable a flag file append .disabled to the file name.